nicholas-han/Studio/Data Engineering/SQL.md

 ## Normalization

 ### Normalization Rules
+1. First Normal Form:
+	- The table has unique rows
-1. First Normal Form: each row must be unique, and each cell must contain only a single value (e.g. never a list)
+	- The table has atomic values (each cell contain only a single value, not a list
-2. Second Normal Form: create separate tables for sets of values
+2. Second Normal Form:
+	- The table does not contain partial dependencies (one should create separate tables for different sets of values)
 3. Third Normal Form: eliminate columns that don't depend on the key

 Other normalization rules include Boyce-Codd Normal Form (BCNF), Fourth Normal Form and Fifth Normal Form.